Athelstan, Iowa

-Athelstan is a tiny hamlet in Taylor County, Iowa, United States, along the Platte River, on the border with Missouri; it is majority owned by the Young family.
-The population was 18 at the 2000 census.
-As of the 2010 census, it had become included in a namesake census-designated place which had an overall population of 19.
-By the time of the 2020 census, the population had fallen to 6.
+Athelstan is a census-designated place in Taylor County, Iowa, United States, along the Platte River, on the border with Missouri; it is majority owned by the Young family.
+The population was 6 at the 2020 census.

 History

 Athelstan got its start following construction of the Chicago Great Western Railroad through the territory.
 The population was 141 in 1940.

 In 2004, after years of rural flight, the depopulated town was disincorporated, ending its existence as a self-governing community.

 Geography

 Athelstan is adjacent to the Iowa-Missouri border.
 A small amount of its platted southern portions encroached into Missouri.

 According to the 2010 census, the CDP has a total area of 0.13 sqmi, all land.